Contents hide

 A surfactant for herbicides allowing the chemical to spread on a leaf surface.
 Image courtesy of Croda

-They can also influence uptake by changing the viscosity and structure of leaf and stem waxes, therefore making it easier for a herbicide to enter the plant.
+They can also influence uptake by changing the viscosity, and structure of leaf and stem waxes, and so make it easier for a herbicide to enter the plant.

 Surfactants work by: